Skip to main content

 • Implement feedback mechanisms and act on the input you receive

-7. Train and support your teamsome text
+7. Train and support your team

 • Provide training on new tools and communication best practices